Piney Woods: Red River Bottomlands (35g)

+Blackland Prairie (35h)

+The level to rolling Blackland Prairie characteristically has dark soils derived from underlying Cretaceous marl, chalk, and limestone.
+Prairie was common or dominant during and shortly after the Hypsithermal Period in the middle of the Holocene Epoch.
+By the late 18th century, the Blackland Prairie was a mosaic of woodland, savanna, and prairies.
+Today, the fertile soils of the Blackland Prairie are mostly used for pastureland, woodland, and hayland.
+Only a few prairie remnants still occur and are mostly limited to the thin, droughty soils of cuesta scarps.

+Settlements include Gurdon, Prescott, McNab, Ozan, Saratoga, and Rocky Comfort.
+Protected areas include Terre Noire Natural Area Wildlife Management Area (WMA), Ozan WMA, Hope Upland WMA, Rick Evans Grandview Prairie WMA, and Raymond Gary State Park.

 Conservation and threats

 The majority of the commercial timber growing and wood processing in the state of Texas takes place in the Piney Woods region, which contains about 50000 km2 of commercial forestland.

 National preserve

 One National Preserve, the Big Thicket National Preserve, in the southern part of the Texas portion of the Piney Woods region, currently consists of fourteen named, non-contiguous units scattered across a wide area bounded roughly by Pine Island Bayou in Hardin County, Texas to the south, the Neches River bottom to the east (units on both sides of the river), the Trinity River to the west and Steinhagen Reservoir to the north.
 The preserve contains ten distinct ecosystems according to the National Park Service.
 Big Thicket National Preserve is one of two UNESCO Biosphere Reserves in Texas.
 The preserve has also been listed as a Globally Important Bird Area by the American Bird Conservancy.
 The preserve was established in 1974 under 16 U.S. Code § 698 - Big Thicket National Preserve "...to assure the preservation, conservation, and protection of the natural, scenic, and recreational values of a significant portion of the Big Thicket area in the State of Texas..."
 Since the preserve's inception, the Conservation Fund has helped to increase the amount of protected acreage by 33000 acre.